 Clear and effective communication is therefore a key component of public health leadership.

-This site provides information on the non-credit writing courses offered at HSPH, as well as links to other communication and academic skills resources.
+This site provides information on the non-credit writing courses offered at the Harvard Chan School, as well as links to other communication and academic skills resources.